aestebant/miht/interpretability_study/README.md

 ![Tree visualization](tree_atrialfribrilation.png)

+The graphical representation of the trees generated during the experimentation for all the datasets are available in the subfolder [generated_trees](generated_trees).

 Finally, we can also visualize a time series and the instance that maximize the likelihood of the predicted class.
 Continuing with the dataset of the previous example, *AtrialFribrilation* we can visualize 3 random series of the test set, one for each class, with the section that has been highlighted as the most relevant in each case (signature).

 * Class *n*: the most informative window is between the time steps 340 and the 510 approx for this series.